The emotions of the Grenfell Inquiry

 I had interviewed some of the Grenfell families in the days and months after the fire, but we learned new things even from the ones whose stories had been told.

-It was little glimpse into full lives, and those that were yet to be fulfilled.
+It was a little glimpse into full lives, and those that were yet to be fulfilled.

 There was the devout Muslim who was also a food blogger, the woman who texted her mum every morning and night, the Spanish woman who spoke four other languages, the grandfather who loved his dog Marley, the mother who loved her job in the kitchen of a hospital and the dad who always cooked breakfast for his sons.